Macarthur Nature Photography Competition

 • $150 prepaid gift card for second place in each theme.

-Cameras come in all shapes and forms these days, encourage students to snap a shot on their smart phone, iPad or camera.
+Cameras come in all shapes and forms these days, encourage students to snap a shot on a smart phone, iPad or camera.

 A substantial proportion of wildlife photography is undertaken in national parks and reserves.
 Commonwealth, State and Territory, and local government rules apply.